Rudeus/cubrid-manual/en/admin/config.rst

 .. note::

     * The memory usage tracked by CUBRID may differ from the memory usage displayed by commands like pmap -d and htop.
 This is because CUBRID's memory monitoring feature does not track memory allocations occurring within header files and glibc internals.
-Additionally, there are some additional differences:
+Additionally, there are a few notable differences:

         *   The heap memory usage of a process in pmap -d can be identified through the writeable/private section.
 However, this metric reflects the memory occupancy of the process based on the memory management policies of the OS.
 As a result, there may be differences between the memory usage shown by CUBRID's memory monitoring feature and what is displayed in pmap -d.
         *   htop provides the memory usage of a process through the RES(Resident Size) section.
 However, since this shows the physical memory usage of a process, it cannot be used to check only the heap memory usage of a process.